ub-library/sip2-ruby/README.md

 command line option `--checksum-encoder`.

 ## Caveats

+### Documentation

+*Note that the ruby code is currently entirely undocumented.* This is due to much of it being dynamically generated from a code representation of the Sip2 standard, and I simply do not know how to let rdoc or yard pick this up.
+The parts that are static can of course be documented, but as they read or return the dynamically generated message classes the documentation would still be incomplete.

+Running `script/sip2-messages-info` will output a JSON representation of all known messages and the fields they include.
+There is also a JSON representation of all fields in `doc/sip2_fields.json`.
+These two sources can be used to some extent to see how the mapping between the Sip2 format and the Hash/JSON representation looks like.

+### Time Zones

 Time zones are not fully implemented and do not round trip.
 The Sip2 specification declares that time zones should be expressed according to ancient